Formatter integration

 executable = "/path/to/custom-formatter"

-• executable_range: Command for range formatting.
-The formatter should accept a --lines=START:END argument to format only the specified line range.
-It should read the entire document code from stdin and write the entire document code to stdout with only the specified region formatted.
+executable: Command for document formatting (textDocument/formatting).
+The formatter should read the entire Julia source code from stdin, format it completely, and write the formatted result to stdout.
+The exit code should be 0 on success.executable_range: Command for single and multiple range formatting (textDocument/rangeFormattingandtextDocument/rangesFormatting).
+The formatter should accept one or more--lines=START:ENDarguments to format only the specified line ranges.
+It should read the entire document code from stdin and write the entire document code to stdout with only the specified regions formatted.
 The rest of the document must remain unchanged.

 Troubleshooting